mszalbach/CleanCode/grades/Red.md

 * [extract method](https://refactoring.com/catalog/extractMethod.html)

 ## Reflect Daily
 You get better when you reflect your achievements and errors.
-But only when you practice it daily it will be used under heavy pressure.
+But only when you practice it daily it can be used under heavy pressure.